frgomes/bash-scripts/README.md

 * One post installation script for sysadmins configuring a brand new laptop or server;
 * One post installation script for regular users seeking Firefox and Thunderbird in user's space;
 * Shell scripts for installing Java, Node, Scala, Rust, among a bunch of other things;
-* Employs virtual environments, in order to allow distinct versions of your preferred tools;
+* Employs virtual environments via Python3 module ``venv``, in order to allow distinct versions of your preferred tools;
 * All commands always available, no matter if you are using functions, sub-shells or whatever;
 * Flexibility of a separate history per session but also a global ``history+`` for all sessions.